tameshia/Create-Users-and-Security-Groups/README.md

 </ul>
   <hr>

-At the PowerShell prompt, type <b>New-ADGroup -Name HumanResources -GroupScope Global -GroupCategory Security</b> then press Enter to create the new group.
+7. At the PowerShell prompt, type <b>New-ADGroup -Name HumanResources -GroupScope Global -GroupCategory Security</b> then press Enter to create the new group.

 ![ADCom](https://user-images.githubusercontent.com/107451613/177585872-96c7e6d1-f59b-46bf-a295-bc404373c16c.png)

 <hr>

-Restore the <b>Active Directory Users and Computer</b> window.
+8. Restore the <b>Active Directory Users and Computer</b> window.
 Locate and right-click an empty area in the right pane, and click <b>Refresh</b> to verify that the new HumanResources group was added to the Users OU. </p>
 ![Refresh](https://user-images.githubusercontent.com/107451613/177588163-c8117525-c96d-4778-9427-030a4b8322bd.png)

 <hr>

-Now we are going to add new Users to our Groups.
+9. Now we are going to add new Users to our Groups.
 Click <b> Create a new user in the current container</b> icon to open the New Object - User dialog box.<p>
 ![NewU](https://user-images.githubusercontent.com/107451613/177589984-74ac04bb-be86-4084-845d-433ae9d56b9c.png)

 <hr>
-<p>In the <b>New Object - User</b> dialog box, type the following information, then click <b>Next</b>.
+<p>10.
+In the <b>New Object - User</b> dialog box, type the following information, then click <b>Next</b>.
 <ul>
   <li>First name: <b>Sam</b></li>
   <li>Last name: <b>Carpenter</b></li>